 Exploring TruEra Diagnostics¶

-Powering a dynamic user interface, the TruEra Web App provides the interactive tools and controls you need to better understand your model(s) through visualization.
+Powering a dynamic user interface, the TruEra Web App provides the interactive tools and controls you need to diagnose and understand your model(s) through effective analyses and visualization.

 The Web App furnishes easy point-and-click control over the projects you create in your TruEra workspace.
 Just click the settings icon in the toolbar in the upper-right of the window to set or change the project's settings.